GW170817: Implications for the Stochastic Gravitational-Wave Background from Compact Binary Coalescences

 {\em Conclusion} --- The first gravitational wave detection of a binary neutron star system implies a significant contribution to the stochastic gravitational wave background from BNS mergers.
 Assuming the median merger rates, the background may be detected with ${\rm SNR}=3$ after \obs\ of accumulated observation time, during the Design phase (2022+)\cite{prospects_2016}.
 In the most optimistic case, an astrophysical background may be observed at a level of $3\sigma$ after only \obsopt\ of observation, during O3, the next observing run.

 There are additional factors which may lead to an even earlier detection.
-First, the presence of additional sources, for example black hole-neutron star systems, will further add to the total background.
-Even small contributions to the background can decrease the time to detection significantly.
+First, the presence of additional sources, for example black hole-neutron star (BHNS) systems, will further add to the total background.
+Even small contributions to the background can decrease the time to detection.
+Previous estimates in the literature, for example \cite{o1rates,Kowalska:2012bb}, suggest that the BHNS will contribute roughly a few percent to the total background, although the uncertainty is large.
 Second, the analysis we have presented here assumes the standard cross-correlation search.
-Specialized non-Gaussian searches may be more sensitive, particularly to the BBH background~\cite{popcorn,popcorn2}.
+Specialized non-Gaussian searches may be more sensitive, particularly to the BBH background~\cite{popcorn,popcorn2,Smith:2017vfk}.
 Unlike a standard matched filter search, non-Gaussian pipelines do not attempt to find individual events, but rather to measure the rate of sub-threshold events independently of their distribution.

 A detection of the astrophysical background allows for a rich set of follow-up studies to fully understand its composition.
 The difference in the time-domain structure of the BBH and BNS signals may allow the BNS and BBH backgrounds to be measured independently.
-After detecting the background, stochastic analyses can address whether the background is isotropic \cite{sph_stoch,rad_stoch_1,rad_stoch_2}, unpolarized \cite{axion_inflation}, and consistent with general relativity \cite{TestingGR_stoch}.
-Finally, understanding the astrophysical background is crucial to subtract it and enable searches for a background of cosmological origin \cite{foreground}.
+After detecting the background, stochastic analyses can address whether the background is isotropic~\cite{sph_stoch,rad_stoch_1,rad_stoch_2}, unpolarized~\cite{axion_inflation}, and consistent with general relativity~\cite{TestingGR_stoch}.
+Finally, understanding the astrophysical background is crucial to subtract it and enable searches for a background of cosmological origin~\cite{foreground}.

 \iftoggle{endauthorlist}{ \author\myauthor \myaffiliation \mymaketitle